rclone/rclone/MANUAL.md

 Enter a string value.
 Press Enter for the default ("").
 Choose a number from below, or type in your own value [snip]
- 4 / Amazon S3 Compliant Storage Providers including AWS, Alibaba, Ceph, Digital Ocean, Dreamhost, IBM COS, Minio, and Tencent COS
+ 4 / Amazon S3 Compliant Storage Providers including AWS, Alibaba, Ceph, ChinaMobile, Digital Ocean, Dreamhost, IBM COS, Minio, and Tencent COS
    \ "s3"
 [snip]
 Storage> s3